andrisecker/KOKISharpWaves/README.md

     cd KOKISharpWaves
     mkdir figures  # creates directory for the saved figures cd scripts
+    # (on can found the generates spike trains in the files folder, or run the next line)
     python generate_spike_train.py  # generate CA3 like spike trains (as exploration of a maze) -> files/spikeTrainR.npz
     python stdp_network_b.py  # learns the recurrent weight (via STDP, based on the spiketrain) -> files/wmx.txt python spw_network4a_1.py  # creates the network, runs the simulation, extracts dynamic features